-Can I appeal a Revenue Officer imposing the Trust Fund Recovery Penalty against me?
+Can I appeal a Revenue Officer imposing the IRS Trust Fund Recovery Penalty against me?

 Yes.
 Once the Trust Fund Recovery Penalty is imposed against you, you will be given the right to appeal to IRS office of appeals.
-As long as you present your case and show up, if you lose, you can still take your case to tax court.
+If you lose, you can still take your case to tax court.

 What if I never appealed the decision.
-Can I undo an imposition of a trust fund recovery penalty?
+Can I undo an imposition of an IRS trust fund recovery penalty?

 Yes, but it is harder.
-The process by which this is done is a claim for refund. however, it is more difficult to undo something the IRS has done than stop them from doing it in the first place.
-It must be proven the reason why you did not raise this issue the first time.
-Oftentimes, we find that the taxpayer had a conflict of interest with a CPA or even attorney who represented two parties with a conflict.
-For instance, the owner who was responsible and the bookkeeper or controller who knew about it, but couldn’t do anything to stop it.
-Or sometimes their is collusion against partners to pin the blame on a n unpopular partner.
+The process by which this is done is a claim for refund.
+It is more difficult to undo something the IRS has done than to stop them from doing it in the first place.
+Oftentimes, we find that the taxpayer had a conflict of interest with a CPA or even attorney who represented two parties.
+For instance, the owner who was responsible and the bookkeeper or controller who knew about it, but couldn't do anything to stop it.
+Or sometimes there is collusion against partners to pin the blame on an unpopular partner.

-Can I file an Offer in Compromise to settle this a Trust Fund Recovery Penalty?
+Can I file an Offer in Compromise to settle an IRS Trust Fund Recovery Penalty?

 Yes.
 The personal tax liability that the Trust Fund Recovery Penalty is can be negotiated like every other tax debt.
 With an installment agreement, a partial payment installment agreement, currency non-collectible status or an Offer in Compromise.
-One thing that can’t done is unlike personal taxes, Chapter 7 Bankruptcy can not discharge the Trust Fund Recovery Penalty.
+One thing that can't be done is Chapter 7 Bankruptcy; it cannot discharge the Trust Fund Recovery Penalty.

 Is there a time limit the IRS has to collect on the Trust Fund Recovery Penalty?

-Yes, just like personal income taxes, there is what is known as a Collection Statute Expiration Date (CSEDs) which is the last date the IRS can collect on a tax debt.
+Yes, just like personal income taxes, there is what is known as a Collection Statute Expiration Date (CSEDs).
+This is the last date the IRS can collect on a tax debt.
 Read more about the CSEDs and how they work here.

 The business is already paying back all unpaid payroll taxes.
 Why is the IRS trying to stick me the with Trust Fund Recovery Penalty?

-We see this all the time, when we have negotiated an acceptable repayment plan for all payroll taxes to be repaid, the IRS will still come after individuals to asses the Trust Fund Recovery Penalty.
-The reason is because (1) they IRS only has a limited amount of time to assess the Trust Fund Recovery and (2) what happens if the business does not pay it back?
-So a Revenue Officer is forced to be over aggressive, and impose the Trust Fund Recovery in cases where there is not much need.
+We see this all the time: We have negotiated an acceptable repayment plan for all payroll taxes to be repaid, yet the IRS will still come after individuals to assess the Trust Fund Recovery Penalty.
+The reason is because (1) the IRS only has a limited amount of time to assess the Trust Fund Recovery and (2) what happens if the business does not pay it back?
+So a Revenue Officer is forced to be over aggressive and impose the Trust Fund Recovery in cases where there is not much need.